hypered/slab/README.md

 Available commands:
-  build                    Build a library of Slab templates to HTML watch                    Watch and build a library of Slab templates to HTML serve                    Watch and serve a library of Slab templates to HTML report                   Analyse a library of Slab templates render                   Render a Slab template to HTML run                      Execute a Slab template
+  build                    Build a library of Slab templates to HTML watch                    Watch and build a library of Slab templates to HTML serve                    Watch and serve a library of Slab templates report                   Analyse a library of Slab templates render                   Render a Slab template to HTML run                      Execute a Slab template